Anas-Bdev/Namaa-Backend/README.md

 # 📌 Overview

-**Namaa** is a scalable backend platform that digitizes and connects the agricultural ecosystem, linking farmers, traders, investors, agricultural experts, and administrators through a unified API.
+**Namaa** is a  backend platform that digitizes and connects the agricultural ecosystem, linking farmers, traders, investors, agricultural experts, and administrators through a unified API.

 The platform supports: